Skip to main content

 Docker Desktop: Istio and the observability stack

-When you install ClawQL on Docker Desktop Kubernetes with CLAWQL_LOCAL_K8S_ISTIO=ambient or sidecar, the repo also brings up a local observability lab in the istio-system namespace: Prometheus, Grafana, Jaeger, Kiali, and a small OpenTelemetry Collector that forwards app traces to Jaeger.
+When you install ClawQL on Docker Desktop Kubernetes with CLAWQL_LOCAL_K8S_ISTIO=ambient or sidecar, the repo also brings up a local observability lab in istio-system: Prometheus, Grafana, Grafana Loki (optional), Grafana Tempo, Kiali, and a small OpenTelemetry Collector that forwards app OTLP to Tempo.

 Canonical doc (same content, PR-friendly, deeper detail): docs/deployment/docker-desktop-istio-observability.md.
 Install commands and env toggles: docker/README.md.
 Kubernetes overview: Kubernetes.